The scholarship application period is currently closed. The next application period will be announced at a later date.

 On-Campus Scholarships for either the Carlsbad, CA or New York campus.

 - Distance Education (eLearning) and Lab Class Scholarships.

 INTERNATIONAL APPLICANTS ONLY (non-U.S. citizens with country of residence outside the U.S.) are eligible to apply for:

-On-Campus Scholarships at the following international campuses: India, Middle East (Dubai), Hong Kong, London, Taiwan or Thailand
+On-Campus or Lab Class Scholarships for the following international campuses: India, London, Hong Kong, Taiwan (Chinese language ONLY), and Thailand.

-2. LETTER(s) of RECOMMENDATION (1 required, up to 6 allowed) recommending you for a GIA scholarship, NOT for employment.
+LETTER(s) of RECOMMENDATION (one required, two allowed) recommending you for a GIA scholarship - NOT for employment.
 DO NOT attach a resume or CV.

-Writer should be from a professional company or person, CANNOT be a relative, family member or current GIA employee.
-Other acceptable letter writers are from non-profit organizations, an employer, a co-worker, your church, a teacher, a community organization to which you belong, a place where you volunteer, or similar organizations)
+- If possible, the letter writer should be from a professional company but CANNOT be a relative, family member or current GIA employee.
+Other acceptable letter writers are from non-profit organizations, an employer, a co-worker, your church, a former teacher, a community organization to which you belong, a place where you volunteer, or similar organizations.

 GIA accepts scholarships awarded from outside sources – private companies, service organizations, state programs, employers, tribal grants, etc.

 Contact us or call at +1 800 421 7250, Ext 4131 (U.S. and Canada only) or +1 760 603 4131.